 Whether high equity premium is a pattern or a result of selection bias can be answered by more comprehensive data.
 Jorion and Goetzmann (1999) documented that among all the equity markets around the world in the past century, the US market had the highest return.
 They argued that US market had the highest return because US was the most successful economic system in the world in the last century.
 "For 1921 to 1996, U.S. equities had the highest real return of all countries, at 4.3 percent, versus a median of 0.8 percent for other countries.
 The high equity premium obtained for U.S. equities appears to be the exception rather than the rule."
 (Jorion and Goetzmann,1999, p.
-953) Their conclusion is consistent with the generalized entropy theory of information.
+953) If equity premium is caused by some emotion common to all human beings, it should present in stock markets all over the world.
+The empirical evidence is consistent with the informational theory and not consistent with the behavioral theories.